exonum/exonum-doc/src/get-started/light-client.md

 - generate a signing key pair (if required) and sign the transaction
 - send transaction to the blockchain.

-Below we provide two examples of transaction execution in Exonum services.
+Below we provide two peculiar examples of transaction execution in Exonum services.

 ### Create Timestamping Transaction

-As stated in our [guide for the light client][javascript-client-nested-types], a custom data type can be a field of other custom data type without limitation as to the depth of the nested data.
+As stated in our [Guide for the Light Client][javascript-client-nested-types], a custom data type can be a field of other custom data type without limitation as to the depth of the nested data.